Requirements for Admission

 Visit the My Status website to check on the status of your application to our program.
 Information will be updated regularly.

-Submit by January 1, 2013 to the Graduate and International Admissions Center:
+Submit the application materials by January 1 to the Graduate and International Admissions Center:

 - Application (online) The University of Texas asks that you apply electronically.
 The online application includes the statement of purpose and electronic letters of reference.

 - Three letters of reference (from teachers who know your work in philosophy or a related field).
 Letters of recommendation MUST be requested and submitted ONLINE.
 This is a part of the online application.

 - Transcripts from all senior colleges you have attended.
 Please note that beginning this cycle applicants should upload PDF copies of your transcripts through GIAC's Status Check website.
 The uploaded transcript(s) is considered to be unofficial but will be used to process your application for admission.
 Please do not mail official transcripts or paper copies of your transcripts before you are offered admission.
 Sending paper copies of documents you have uploaded will significantly delay the processing of your application.
 Please see their information sheet on uploading transcripts.

 - Official GRE scores must be reported by ETS (The Educational Testing Agency) and sent to the Graduate and International Admissions Center.
 (ETS code for the University of Texas at Austin is 6882).

 - Writing Sample, a sample of written work in philosophy, such as a brief term paper, roughly 4,000 to 6,000 words in length.
 After you have completed the online application you can upload your writing sample via the My Status website.

 - International applicants will be required to submit official TOEFL or IELTS scores.
 The report is submitted by the testing agency to the Graduate and International Admissions Office.
 See their web site for further instructions.